What Collectors Say

 captures the magic in my childMicki Martin, Memphis, TN

-Let’s meet, exchange some questions, and decide if it’s a good fit.
+Let’s meet and decide if it’s a good fit.

-I take pictures of your child and create a small study of the portrait.
+I create a small study of the portrait for your approval.

 1. What’s the best age to do a portrait?